 When it comes to light and photography, its helpful to understand some of the basic physics behind light and lenses.
 The word “photography” was created from the Greek roots (phōtos, phōs, and graphé) which together means “drawing with light”.
 It is important to remember that light is the primary working tool of any photographer.

 Light is the visible portion of the electromagnetic spectrum that starts from red (the weakest of rays), to violet (the strongest of rays).
 Light rays from the sun are considered white because they contain all the colors of the spectrum.
 Black is simply the absence of any color.
 When we place a prism in front of a white light ray, the prism will diffract (or separate) the ray into all the colors of the spectrum.

-At A Glance: Our Top Picks for Bluprint Courses about Light
+At A Glance: Our Top Picks for Craftsy Courses about Light

 Light Refraction through a Prism

 When we place a LENS in front of any ray, that lens will simply refract (bend) that ray.

 A camera lens is ground or molded transparent material (glass or plastic) that refracts light rays to form an image.
 A lens focuses light onto the sensor of a digital camera to create an image.
 It is also known as an optical or photographic lens.

 As a light ray enters the lens, it is refracted and exits the lens refracted in the same manner.
 Because of the geometric shape of the lens, light rays are refracted so they form images.
 So when we place a lens in front of any light ray, the lens will simply refract or bend that ray.

 Being in focus simply involves moving the lens elements forward or backward until all the rays coming toward the camera from the subject meet at one point; the camera sensor.
 In the illustration above, you will see a point where the rays meet.
 That point is also called the film plane.
 At that point, all light rays of the subject must meet to accomplish sharp, focused pictures.